 With the change of temperature and season, the grout lines in Travertine floors let each tile shrink or expand.
 This helps in preventing tile friction and subsequently cracking.
 The protective grout is prone to water damage, stain, or losing color.
 To clean the grout line, mix equal parts of water and baking soda.
 Scrub the paste into the line with a brush, away from the tile to prevent damage.

 Travertine tile floors are classy and add to the aesthetic value of your space.
 With regular maintenance and the choice of your cleaners, you can increase the shelf life of the Travertine floor.
-Remember to use pH-neutral substances.
-Sweeping and mopping regularly will avoid chances of damage.
+Important actions include utilising neutral stain removers, avoiding acidic cleaners like vinegar or lemon and routinely cleaning with a moist mop.
+When grout lines are cleaned properly, Travertine tile damage may be avoided.

 *Disclaimer: All information and advice given above in the blog are to the best of our knowledge.
 Please reconfirm at your end before execution.